-The Great Blue Heron, scientifically known as Ardea herodias, is a bird that captivates with its size, elegance, and remarkable hunting skills.
+The Great blue heron, scientifically known as Ardea herodias, is a bird of the wetlands known for large size and remarkable hunting skills.

 This Heron has a blue-gray plumage, white face, and a distinctive black stripe extending from its eye to the back of its head.